Trump Removes Bannon From National Security Council

 According to White House sources, President Donald Trump reorganized his National Security Council (NSC) on Wednesday, removing his chief strategist, Stephen Bannon, from the council.
 Trump also downgraded the role of his Homeland Security Adviser, Tom Bossert, and restored the chairman of the Joint Chiefs of Staff and the director of national intelligence to the council.

 Bloomberg reports that Trump gave Lt.
 General H.R.
-McMaster, his national security adviser, the responsibility of setting the agenda from NSC and Homeland Security Council meetings.
+McMaster, his national security adviser, the responsibility of setting the agenda for NSC and Homeland Security Council meetings.
 Trump also placed the Homeland Security Council under McMaster, instead of leaving it as a separate entity, and authorized McMaster to delegate his authority at his discretion to the Homeland Security Adviser, Tom Bossert.

 Trump appointed McMaster as his national security adviser to replace retired General Mike Flynn, who was forced to step down from the position in February after he was found to have lied to the Vice President and White House officials about his contacts with the Russian ambassador to the U.S.

-Flynn violated existing regulations by reportedly discussing foreign policy matters with the Russian ambassador Sergey Kislyak, before the inauguration of Trump’s administration and before he was appointed as national security adviser to the president.
+Flynn violated existing regulations by reportedly discussing foreign policy matters with the Russian ambassador, Sergey Kislyak, before the inauguration of Trump’s administration and before he was appointed as national security adviser to the president.

 Flynn resigned his position as national security adviser to the president on February 13.